-The emittance growth for a 100mA beam due to incoherent synchrotron radiation for the high flux option in Table.
-1 is 0.04 nm and therefore acceptable.
-The emittance growth due to coherent synchrotron radiation as computed by ELEGANT [6] is shown in Fig. 16.
-The fluctuations are due to second order dispersion, but the difference between the two curves shows the influence of coherent synchrotron radiation.
-It is approximately 0.006nm and thus negligible.
+The emittance growth for a 100 mA beam due to incoherent synchrotron radiation for the high-flux option in Table 1 is 0.04 nm and therefore acceptable.
+The emittance growth due to CSR as computed by ELEGANT [5] is shown in Fig. 16.
+The fluctuations are due to second-order dispersion, but the difference between the two curves shows the influence of CSR.
+It is approximately 0.006 nm and thus negligible.

 The optics for the linear accelerator is shown in Fig. 17 in x and y for the accelerating beam.
-Both linacs are shown, but the optics of the return loop is not shown in between them.
+Both linear are shown, but the optics of the return loop is not shown in between them.
 The optics for the accelerating beam is shown, that for the decelerating beam of the ERL is mirror symmetric.
 The beta functions are relatively small.
-The threshold current of the beam breakup (BBU) instability has been calculated for a similar optics [20].
-For quite pessimistic assumptions (HOMs with R/Q of 100? and $Q = 10^4$ ) the threshold current is about 200mA for a HOM frequency randomization of 1.3 MHz.
-When the modes are polarized and an optics is chosen that couples horizontal oscillations to the vertical and vice versa [21], the threshold current is about 650mA.
+The threshold current of the BBU instability has been calculated for a similar optics [20].
+For quite pessimistic assumptions (HOMs with R/Q of 100Ω and $Q=10^4$) the threshold current is about $200 \,\mathrm{mA}$ for a HOM frequency randomization of 1.3 MHz.
+When the modes are polarized and an optics is chosen that couples horizontal oscillations to the vertical and vice versa [21], the threshold current is about $650 \,\mathrm{mA}$.